 Lackawanna College Act 120 program graduates are eligible for 21 transfer credits applicable only to the "Police or Security" track within the Criminal Justice curriculum.
-Act 120 graduates are eligible for 9 credits applicable to the "Counseling" track of the Criminal Justice curriculum.
-Act 120 program graduates must enroll as matriculating Lackawanna College students and must complete at least 15 credits in the Criminal Justice major with an overall "C" (2.00) CQPI before transfer credit will be awarded.
 Official Act 120 transcripts must be forwarded to the Registrar's Office for evaluation.
 Graduates of other state-certified Act 120 programs are also eligible to transfer credits to Lackawanna College.